Skip to main content

 (Note: This article discusses suicide and other serious issues pertaining to mental health.)

-According to the National Institute of Mental Health (NIMH), 1 in 5 adults now lives with a moderate to severe mental health condition.
-The Centers for Disease Control and Prevention (CDC) further notes that over 50% of Americans will be diagnosed with mental illness in their lifetime.
-But what exactly is mental health, and why is it so important?
+According to the National Institute of Mental Health (NIMH), one in five adults now lives with a moderate to severe mental health condition.

 Why is Mental Health Important for Students?